mforstenhaeusler/Quantum-Support-Vector-Machines/README.md

 The project is written in [Python](https://www.python.org/) and uses the [Qiskit](https://www.qiskit.org/) library as the quantum circuit simulator for the implementation of the quantum kernel estimation.
 The quadratic programming problem of the classical algorithm is implemented uing the [cvxopt](https://www.cvxopt.org/) solver.

-The source code is located in the package folder [`quantum_svm`](https://github.com/mforstenhaeusler/Quantum-Support-Vector-Machines/tree/main/quantum_svm). :file_cabinet:
+The source code is located in the package folder [`quantum_svm`  :file_cabinet:](https://github.com/mforstenhaeusler/Quantum-Support-Vector-Machines/tree/main/quantum_svm).
 The notebooks display some benchmarking against commonly used libraries, such as [scikit-learn](https://scikit-learn.org/stable/) for Support Vector Classification and [Qiskit](https://www.qiskit.org/) for quantum algorithms.

-For further information, accompaning slides about the theory and some references
+For further information, the accompaning slides with the theory and some references can be found in the [Slides  :file_cabinet:](https://github.com/mforstenhaeusler/Quantum-Support-Vector-Machines/tree/main/Slides) folder.